schnidrig/openhab2-rollershutters/Readme.md

 ## Installation

+ - You need openhab 2.2.0 dated 20170729 or newer.
- - Make sure you have enabled the new rules support and installed the jython library for jsr223 support. (put jython-standalone-2.7.0.jar from http://www.jython.org/downloads.html into the boot folder: /usr/share/openhab2/runtime/lib/boot/)
+ - Make sure you have the new rules support enabled.
+ - Install the jython library: Download [jython-standalone-2.7.0.jar](http://www.jython.org/downloads.html) and install it in the boot folder: `/usr/share/openhab2/runtime/lib/boot/`
- - Download http://central.maven.org/maven2/org/yaml/snakeyaml/1.18/snakeyaml-1.18.jar and install it in the addons folder: /usr/share/openhab2/addons.
+ - Download [snakeyaml-1.18.jar](http://central.maven.org/maven2/org/yaml/snakeyaml/1.18/snakeyaml-1.18.jar) and install it in the addons folder: `/usr/share/openhab2/addons`.

- - Install the contents of this repo in the automation folder: /etc/openhab2/automation/jsr223/
+ - Install the contents of the automation folder in this repo in your automation folder: `/etc/openhab2/automation`.
+Note: You don't need `000_log.py` if you already have some jython to openhab log bridge installed.
- - Edit shutter_schedule.yml and shutters.yml according to your needs.
+ - Edit `shutter_schedule.yml` and `shutters.yml` according to your needs.

- - In case your installation paths differ, change the corresponding paths in shutter.py
+ - In case your installation paths differ, change the corresponding paths in `shutter.py:automationDir`

  - Create state items.
 You need two for each shutter. e.g. if you hava a shutter called `shutter_kitchen` define two additional Strings with the prefixes `state_auto_` and `state_sunlit_`.
 Make them persistent.